top of page

 Intermountain Health

-Russell Sorenson, Ph.D. - Secondary Supervisor
+Colton Miller, Ph.D. - Primary Supervisor

-Matt Reiser, Ph.D. - Primary Supervisor
+John Rector, Ph.D. - Primary Supervisor

 Dr. Matt Reiser is a licensed psychologist at Intermountain Psychiatry and Counseling, St. George.
 He earned his Doctorate in Counseling Psychology (Ph.D.) from Brigham Young University and completed his doctoral internship at the Counseling Center at Utah State University.
 Dr. Reiser completed an additional post-doctoral year at the Counseling Center at Washington State University, specializing in psychological assessments.
 Prior to coming to Intermountain Health, Dr. Reiser was the Training Director at the Counseling Center at Southern Utah University (2016 to 2022).
 Dr. Reiser has clinical interests in mood disorders, couples counseling, supervision/training, eating concerns, group therapy, and sport psychology.
 He is also an Associate Fellow and Board Certified in Biofeedback by the BCIA.
 He works from a number of different treatment modalities including Cognitive Behavioral Therapy, Client Centered Therapy, and Emotion Focused Therapy.
 Dr. Reiser enjoys time spent with family, sports, the outdoors, and traveling.